diffpy/diffpy.morph/README.rst

 .. |Tracking| image:: https://img.shields.io/badge/issue_tracking-github-blue
         :target: https://github.com/diffpy/diffpy.morph/issues

-Python package for manipulating and comparing PDF profiles
+Python package for manipulating and comparing diffraction data

-``diffpy.morph`` is a Python software package designed to increase the insight researchers can obtain from measured atomic pair distribution functions (PDFs) in a model-independent way.
+``diffpy.morph`` is a Python software package designed to increase the insight researchers can obtain from measured diffraction data and atomic pair distribution functions
+(PDFs) in a model-independent way.
 The program was designed to help a researcher answer the question: "Has my material undergone a phase transition between these two measurements?"

-One approach is to compare the two PDFs in a plot and view the difference curve underneath.
+One approach is to compare the two diffraction patterns in a plot and view the difference curve underneath.
 However, significant signal can be seen in the difference curve from benign effects such as thermal expansion (peak shifts) and increased thermal motion (peak broadening) or a change in scale due to differences in incident flux, for example. ``diffpy.morph`` will do its best to correct for these benign effects before computing and plotting the difference curve.
-One measured PDF (typically that collected at higher temperature) is identified as the target PDF and the second PDF is then morphed by "stretching" (changing the r-axis to simulate a uniform lattice expansion), "smearing" (broadening peaks through a uniform convolution to simulate increased thermal motion), and "scaling" (self-explanatory). ``diffpy.morph`` will vary the amplitude of the morphing transformations to obtain the best fit between the morphed and the target PDFs, then plot them on top of each other with the difference plotted below.
+One measured function (typically that collected at higher temperature) is identified as the target function and the second function is then morphed by "stretching" (changing the r-axis to simulate a uniform lattice expansion), "smearing" (broadening peaks through a uniform convolution to simulate increased thermal motion), and "scaling" (self-explanatory). ``diffpy.morph`` will vary the amplitude of the morphing transformations to obtain the best fit between the morphed and the target functions, then plot them on top of each other with the difference plotted below.

 There are also a few other morphing transformations in the program.

-Finally, we note that ``diffpy.morph`` should work on other spectra that are not PDFs, though it has not been extensively tested beyond the PDF.
+Finally, we note that ``diffpy.morph`` should work on other spectra, though it has not been extensively tested beyond spectral data and the PDF.

 For more information about the diffpy.morph library, please consult our `online documentation <https://diffpy.github.io/diffpy.morph>`_.